Para leer esta hoja informativa en español, haga clic aquí.

 - Who can participate in the group?
 Is this a women-only group or are men allowed to join?
 Is the group open to both cis and trans participants or is it only for transgender people?
 (Note: The guidance below assumes that you are coordinating a women-only group but is relevant to other kinds of groups.)

 Next, decide who will facilitate (lead) the group.
 Facilitators may be responsible for one or more of the following: lead discussions, create a safe and respectful environment for all participants, monitor ground rules, serve as timekeeper.

 If you want to participate in the group, that is easier to do if someone else is leading.
 Often, feelings that people have hidden inside will come out in a safe, supportive environment.
 Therefore, it is important to find a qualified person in the community (e.g., a mental health professional or someone experienced in leading support groups) who can assist with facilitating the group.

 Structure of Meetings

 Next, you can think about the structure of the meetings – will they be free flowing or have a set agenda?
 Ask the women who participate in the group to help make this decision.
-Having them choose the way the meetings are carried out can enhance their sense of ownership of the group.
+Having them choose the way the meetings are carried out can help them feel some ownership of the group.
 The more ownership women have, the more likely they are to participate in the group.